Ensemble Estimation of Information Divergence: The Divergence Functional Weak Estimator

-Figure~\ref{fig:heatmap} gives a heatmap showing the leading term $O\left(h\right)$ as a function of $d$ and $N$ when $h=N^{\frac{-1}{d+1}}$.
+Figure~\ref{fig:heatmap} shows a heatmap showing the leading bias term $O\left(h\right)$ as a function of $d$ and $N$ when $h=N^{\frac{-1}{d+1}}$.
 The heatmap indicates that the bias of the plug-in estimator in (\ref{eq:estimator}) is small only for relatively small values of $d$.
+In the next section, we propose an ensemble estimator that achieves a superior convergence rate regardless of dimension $d$ as long as the densities are sufficiently smooth.